 Curricula, Fact sheets, Other Educational Tools: For this project a mid-scale aquaponics unit was built to be used as an educational tool related to sustainable farming practices.
 The electrical automation program (PLC) designed for this aquaponics system is an open-source product of this project.
-The Computer-Aided Design materials have been developed and are currently being converted to a shareable-format so they are not included in this count.
-Curricular materials are currently being developed for classroom use.
+Curricular materials were developed for classroom use.

 Published Press Articles, Newsletters: 2 pending publications, 1 pending news story

 Tours: During the design and construction phase of this project, numerous programs toured WDT’s aquaponics projects: U.S. Representative Dusty Johnson, Fork Real Community Cafe, Stevens Middle School, Harvest Table for Good, Pangea Design Group, Rose Group International, Rapid City Earth Day Planning Committee, EchoWorks, Live Move Be Farms, South Dakota School of Mines and Technology Faculty, Farmers Market Board of Directors, DRB Beekeeping and Supplies, et al. We anticipate many tours to East Middle School during the upcoming Education phase of the project.

 Webinars, Talks, Presentations: This project has been presented at the SD Local Foods Conference and a Rapid City Area School Board Meeting.
 Additionally, this work was intended to be presented at the 2020 Western South Dakota Hydrology Conference, however, both events were cancelled due to the COVID pandemic.